cyril-ui-developer/simple-react-app/README.md

 3. Used Git hook with Husky - for every commit, the hooks will run eslint first, if there is/are no linting error(s), then commmit will pass else fail.
 Only properly linted code are pushed to the repository.
 4. Redux-Thunk - Basic Redux store allows only simple synchronous updates.
 Redux-Thunk middleware extends the store and was used to write async logic that interacts with the store.
 5. Axios  - used Axios to make http requests.
 Prefeered Axios over native fetch() method because of it ability to perform automatic transforms of JSON data.
 Fetch() requires two-step process when handing JSON data.
+6. React Table - used React Table to achieve lightweight, fast and extendable datagrid
-6. Jest and Enzyme are popular unit testing tools for React application with smooth learning curve and great community support.
+7. Jest and Enzyme are popular unit testing tools for React application with smooth learning curve and great community support.

 ## Trade-offs you might have made, anything you left out, or what
 ##you might do differently if you were to spend additional time on the project.